CodeforGhana/openddatahacknight-ideas/README.md

-# openddatahacknight-ideas
-Open Data Hack Night - Hackathon Ideas
+#Open Data Hack Night - Hackathon Ideas
 This repository contains project ideas for the Code for Ghana Open Data Hack Night